• Personal

 What if I have a Defined Benefit account?
 Show content

 If you’re a Defined Benefit account member, we use a formula to calculate your concessional contributions as notional taxed contributions.
+Extra contributions you make to an accumulation account will be counted toward your contribution caps on top of the Defined Benefit calculation.

 Refer to the Defined Benefit Guide (pdf) for more information.